Configure Generic Spring Caching Provider

 </bean>

-The NCache cache manager uses the ncache-spring.xml file, provided in the cacheManager bean to configure caches.
-To configure caches, you need to add a cache with its own set of properties, for example the expiration and eviction of items, some of which are explained below.
+The NCache Management Center employs the ncache-spring.xml file provided in the cacheManager bean to configure caches.
+To configure caches, you must add a cache with its own properties (for example, the expiration and eviction of items).

-- default-cache-name: This lets you specify a default cache for Spring application.
-If the required cache configuration does not exist in the configuration file, the default cache will be used.
+- default-cache-name: This lets you specify a default cache for the Spring application.
+If the required cache configuration is missing in the configuration file, it will use the default cache.

 - caches: Multiple caches can be defined under this tag.

-- ncache-instance: Each Spring cache is mapped on a specific cache instance.
-Multiple Spring caches can be configured to use the same cache instance.
-NCache
+- ncache-instance: Each Spring cache maps on a specific cache instance.
+Multiple Spring caches can use the same cache instance.
+The NCache

 cacheManager

-for Spring will keep a record of each Spring's cache data in cache. - priority: This specifies the relative priority of the items being added in the cache.
-The items with least priority are evicted first, if priority based eviction is enabled.
+for Spring records each Spring cache's data in the cache. - priority: This specifies the relative priority of the items added to the cache.
+If priority-based eviction is enabled, the cache evicts the items with the least priority first.

 <caches>